MicrosoftDocs/azure-docs/articles/logic-apps/export-from-consumption-to-standard-logic-app.md

 - One or more logic apps to deploy to the same subscription and Azure region, for example, East US 2.

-- Azure reader subscription-level access to the subscription where the logic apps are currently deployed, not just resource group-level access.
+- Azure reader subscription-level access to the subscription where the logic apps are currently deployed.

 - Azure contributor resource group-level access, if Deploy managed connectors option is selected.